 pinch of chili salt

-Before you add your ingredients to the shaker, fill your glass—highball or rocks, ideally with a wide mouth—with ice (shown here are our simple Japanese Drinking Glasses).
+Before you add your ingredients to the shaker, fill your glass—highball or rocks, ideally with a wide mouth—with ice.
 Then, measure out and add all the liquid ingredients, and shake for 20 to 30 seconds.
 Remove the shaker top and pour the mix through the shaker filter, or use a Hawthorne strainer.
 Top the glass with a splash or two of soda water.

 For the garnish, cut a large wedge of fresh pineapple and sprinkle with chili salt.
 Slice the wedge down the middle roughly halfway and slip over the glass rim.
 (Leave the skin on the pineapple for easier handling when you want to take a bite.)
 Enjoy!